AndyGlew/Ri5-stuff/hack-relative-URLs-in-github-project-main-repo.md

-This github project has at least two got repos, the main rep and the wiki repo.
+This github project has at least two git repos, the main rep and the wiki repo.
 * main: https://github.com/AndyGlew/Ri5-stuff.git
 * wiki https://github.com/AndyGlew/Ri5-stuff.wiki.git

-I want to use relative links between thes workspaces that ordinarily correspond to these repos,
+I want to use relative links between the workspaces that ordinarily correspond to these repos,
 * both on the github website and when I have cloned elsewhere
 * e.g. so that I can clone both together and be consistent
   * TBD: exact (automated) procedure to clone both repos and stay relatively consistent